 Viewing equality of women and men as "domination" by women has been a rhetorical ploy in earlier times as well as now.
 A recent text by Leon J. Podles, The Church Impotent: The Feminization of Christianity, argues that masculinity has been marginalized within Christianity and, without virility, modern expressions of Christian faith will be ineffective.
-His clear disdain for women in ecclesial leadership arises out of his theology of humanity, which basic inequity of a patriarchal system in which women would be left destitute given the inheritance laws.
+His clear disdain for women in ecclesial leadership arises out of his theology of humanity, which sharpens differences between men and women in order to subjugate women further.